-Get Your Skis For the Best Slopes Around the Globe
+Grab Your Skis For the Best Slopes Around the Globe

-Research Costs to Own and Rent
+Research Equipment Costs: Own vs. Rent

-You can search for all-inclusive packages that have everything you need from lift passes to boots and skis.
+Search for all-inclusive packages that have everything you need from lift passes to boots and skis.
 You can find great deals in and around Denver, Salt Lake City, and other ski getaways in the United States.

 Consider Alternative Modes of Travel

-Booking a flight and hotel are a safe bet, but there are plenty of ways you can ski on any type of vacation.
+Booking a flight and hotel is a safe bet, but there are plenty of ways you can ski on any type of vacation.
 Popular cruises stop in several ski destinations like Alaska, France, Japan, and Canada during the best time of year to hit the slopes.
-Another plus of a cruise is the ability to take on as much equipment as you can fit without any extra fees.
+Another plus of taking a cruise is the ability to take on as much equipment as you can fit without any extra fees.

 Great places to Ski